"It's ridiculous": Trump travel ban sows panic in European airports

 Weary and confused travellers, many wearing face masks, rushed to board flights from European airports to the United States on Thursday after U.S. President Donald Trump announced sweeping travel restrictions to curb the spread of coronavirus.
 His 30-day travel order applies to citizens of 26 European countries but excludes Britain and Ireland as well as American citizens.
 It takes effect from midnight on Friday.

-Though American citizens are exempt from the travel ban, she and many others said they preferred to return home in case the restrictions are expanded or for fear of contracting coronavirus while in Europe.
-Cristina Elvira, a pensioner travelling to Miami, felt relieved to leave Spain, where new cases have increased exponentially over the past days.

-"We are lucky to be able to leave Europe," Elvira said as she checked in for her flight, one of around 20 from Spain to the United States scheduled for Thursday.
+"We are nervous that we won't be able to get back into the country," said Atlantia resident Jay Harrison, 29, hoping to board a flight in Brussels.
+"If it's going to be another 30 days and we're stranded, it's going to be very difficult, very expensive and just tough to get back in and tough to live with."
 Paola Mesa, 29, a Spanish woman flying from Barcelona to San Francisco, said she backed Trump's ban on travel from Europe.

-"It's what Spain should have done before," she said.
-"A BIG MESS"
+"It’s what Spain should have done before," she said.
+The death toll from coronavirus in Spain nearly doubled to 84 on Thursday and the number of cases rose to nearly 3,000.
+Trump says he had to act as the European Union had failed to take adequate measures to stop the coronavirus.
+The EU dismissed his comments and criticised the lack of consultation from the U.S. side.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)